technomancy/leiningen/TUTORIAL.md

 Sometimes you want to pull in dependencies that are really only for your convenience while developing; they aren't strictly required for the project to function.
 Leiningen calls these :dev-dependencies.
-They're listed in project.clj just like regular dependencies and downloaded when you run <tt>lein deps</tt>, but they are not brought along when another project depends on your project.
-Using [swank-clojure](http://github.com/technomancy/swank-clojure) for Emacs support would be a typical example; you don't want it included at runtime, but it's useful while you're hacking on the project.
+They're listed in project.clj alongside regular dependencies and downloaded when you run <tt>lein deps</tt>, but they are not brought along when another project depends on your project.
+Using [swank-clojure](http://github.com/technomancy/swank-clojure) for Emacs support would be a typical example; you may not want it included at runtime, but it's useful while you're hacking on the project.

 ## Writing the Code